Louis Brandeis: Against monopolies

-In the 1890s, Brandeis began to question his views on American industrialism, write Klebanow and Jonas.
+In the 1890s, Brandeis began to question his views on American industrialism.
 He became aware of the growing number of giant companies which were capable of dominating whole industries.
 He began to lose faith that the economic system was able to regulate them for the public's welfare.
 As a result, he denounced "cut-throat competition" and worried about monopolies.
 He also became concerned about the plight of workers and was more sympathetic to the labor movement.
 His earlier legal battles had convinced him that concentrated economic power could have a negative effect on a free society.

 Against big corporations

 Brandeis was becoming increasingly conscious of and hostile to powerful corporations and the trend toward bigness in American industry and finance.
 He argued that great size conflicted with efficiency and added a new dimension to the Efficiency Movement of the Progressive Era.
 As early as 1895, he had pointed out the harm that giant corporations could do to competitors, customers, and their own workers.
 The growth of industrialization was creating mammoth companies, which he felt threatened the well-being of millions of Americans.
 Although the Sherman Antitrust Act was enacted in 1890, it was not until the 20th century that there was any major effort to apply it.

 By 1910, Brandeis noticed that even America's leaders, including President Theodore Roosevelt, were beginning to question the value of antitrust policies.
 Some business experts felt that nothing could prevent the concentration of industry and so big business was here to stay.
 As a result, leaders like Roosevelt began to "regulate" but not to limit the growth and operation of corporate monopolies, but Brandeis wanted the trend to bigness slowed or even reversed.
 He was convinced that monopolies and trusts were "neither inevitable nor desirable."
 In support of Brandeis's position were the presidential candidate William Jennings Bryan and Wisconsin Senator Robert M. La Follette Sr.

 Brandeis also denied that large trusts were more efficient than the smaller firms driven out of business.
 He argued the opposite was often true: that monopolistic enterprises became "less innovative" because, he wrote, their "secure positions freed them from the necessity which has always been the mother of invention."

 He explained that an executive could not ever learn all the details of running a huge and unwieldy company.
 "There is a limit to what one man can do well," he wrote.
 Brandeis was aware of the economies of scale and the initially lower prices offered by growing companies, but he noted that once a large company drove out its competition, "the quality of its products tended to decline while the prices charged for them tended to go up."
 Those companies would become "clumsy dinosaurs, which, if they ever had to face real competition, would collapse of their own weight."
 He said in an address to the Economic Club of New York in 1912: